 Charles Younkin (1795-1861) was born "Carl Philipp Joungken" on Oct.
 6 or 10, 1795 in or near Lovettsville, Loudoun County, in the Shenandoah Valley of Virginia.

-He was the son of Somerset County pioneers Johannes "John" and Catharina (Dorscheimer) Younkin and the grandson of Johann Heinrich "Henry" and Catherine (Scherer) Junghen of Bucks County, PA.
+He was the son of Somerset County pioneers Johannes "John" and Catharina (Dorscheimer) Younkin and the grandson of German immigrants Johannes Heinrich "Henry" and Catharina (Scherer) Junghen of Bucks County, PA.

 When he was less than a month old, Charles was baptized in the family's place of worship, the New Jerusalem Lutheran Church in Lovesttsville.
 His sponsors were Carl and Catharine Dorshimer, presumably his maternal grandparents.

 This event is chronicled in the 1995 book, Early Church Records of Loudoun County, Virginia, 1745-1800, by Marty Hiatt.

 Charles' six brothers and sisters were "Yankee John" Younkin, Jacob "of John" Younkin, Henry Younkin, Mary Hartzell, Catherine Minerd and George Younken.
 As a boy, he migrated with his parents and siblings to near Kingwood, Turkeyfoot Township, Somerset County, PA, where they put down roots for good.

 On Christmas Day 1814, when he was age 19, Charles married 17-year-old Jane Johnston (1797-1866).
 She was the daughter of William and Mary Johnston.
 The two clans were close, and Charles' brother George wed Jane's sister Nancy.